 Pepped up with shots of turquoise, the spa is a colourful, quiet sanctuary where able-knuckled masseuses dispense rubs and scrubs.

-Little Smiths are very welcome: kids under six can sleep in mum and dad's bed for free; six to 12 year olds can share a bed with their folks (US$35 a child, a night) or have their own bed ($50 a child, a night; $100 a night for over-12s).
+Little Smiths are very welcome: kids under six can sleep in mum and dad's bed for free; an extra bed for six to 12 year olds is US$50 a child, a night including breakfast.
+For over-12s (or an additional adult), there's a charge of US$100 a person a night.

 Little Smiths between three and 12, who can use the kids club.